Glossary hero image

 What Is Digestive Health?

 Digestive health encompasses the proper functioning of the digestive tract, including the stomach, intestines, liver, and pancreas.
-A healthy digestive system supports metabolism, immune defence, and mental health.
+A healthy digestive system supports metabolism, immune defense, and mental health.

 Health Benefits of Good Digestive Health